hrushikeshkatepatil0712-bit/cardiology-coronary-image-processing/README.md

     --no-temporal
 ```

-For cine sequences, the reference frame should ideally be a frame before strong coronary contrast appears.
+For cine sequences, the reference frame should ideally be a frame before the contrast bolus strongly opacifies the coronary vessels.

 ---

-# 6. Optional Translation Registration
+# 📐 6.
+Optional Translation Registration

-Small patient/table translations can be corrected using phase correlation.
+Small patient/table translations can be handled using phase correlation.

+The pipeline uses:

 ```python
 cv2.phaseCorrelate()
 ```

-Enable it with:
+Enable registration:

 ```bash
 python main.py \